-Demand Planning vs. Supply Planning: What are the Differences?
+Demand Planning vs. Supply Planning

 Researched and Written by: Russ Davidson

-Demand planning and supply planning are commonly confused, or sometimes used interchangeably when discussing the overall optimization of inventory and supply chain management.
-While these two concepts are closely related (enough that a small business can combine the acts into one department), a growing distribution and/or manufacturing business will recognize the differences these two functions have and the importance their role plays.
+Demand and supply planning are commonly confused or sometimes used interchangeably when discussing the overall optimization of inventory and supply chain management.
+Demand planning aids in forecasting customer demand, while supply planning manages inventory to meet targets of the forecasted customer demand.
+While these two concepts are closely related (enough that a small business can combine both into one department), a growing distribution and/or manufacturing business will recognize the differences these two functions have and the importance their role plays.

-What is Demand Planning in Logistics?
+What is Demand Planning?

 Get real-time inventory analytics with the best demand planning software.

 Quality logistics software handles everything from the point of origin to the point of consumption–tackling transportation, warehousing, material-handling, and more.
-Using a more hyper-focused approach, demand planning software lets businesses estimate future sales to improve the accuracy of inventory management and it’s replenishment.
+Using a more focused approach, demand planning software lets businesses estimate future sales to improve the accuracy of inventory management and it’s replenishment.

 By better planning purchases, a business will ensure inventory stock levels are where they need to be.
 The goal is to increase inventory turns and fill rates beyond what a typical ERP system or supply chain management software is capable of doing.